bharel/slack-serverless-proxy/README.md

 - Does not support directly responding to the slack requests.
 Automatically returns a 200 on valid requests.
 In order to respond, use the data from the queue and send a message in the appropriate channel.
 For invalid commands, an example solution would be to send an [ephemeral message](https://api.slack.com/methods/chat.postEphemeral).
-- Does not support OAuth authentication, as `/auth` requires response to the immediate request.
+- Does not support OAuth authentication, as `/auth` requires http response to the auth request.
 OAuth requests do not have a timeout and can implemented using a different serverless function and endpoint.

 ## Installation instructions
 See the folder applicable to the serverless provider: